Elite Homes and Royal Residences

 Following his removal from the throne in 1327, Edward was imprisoned in Berkeley Castle.
 He is reputed to have been murdered there by the insertion of a red-hot poker into his anus.
 Edward’s tomb is in Gloucester Cathedral.

 Scholars now doubt the truth of the red-hot poker.
 It is unclear whether chroniclers sought to connect the method of Edward’s murder with accusations of sodomy, and whether they used these associations for their own political motives.

 Accusations of Edward’s ‘illicit unions’ could have referred to a variety of sexual and political activities.
 The king’s history is complicated further because medieval men also shared beds and kissed each other as established tokens of political regard and respect.
 Today, however, it is impossible to disentangle Edward’s life from this story of his murder.
 Many Queer men grew up knowing this history, and associating it with violence they might encounter.

 James I and the Duke of Buckingham

-Apethorpe Hall (now renamed Apethorpe Palace), a 15th-century country house in Northamptonshire was visited regularly by James I (and VI of Scotland).
+Apethorpe Palace, a 15th-century country house in Northamptonshire was visited regularly by James I (and VI of Scotland).
 It is said that he met his favourite, George Villiers, 1st Duke of Buckingham there in 1614.